 Chain-of-Thought (CoT) prompting represents one of the most significant breakthroughs in prompt engineering, enabling AI models to tackle complex reasoning tasks by breaking them down into manageable steps.
+However, in 2026, CoT techniques work differently across modern models—particularly with the emergence of dedicated reasoning models.

 What is Chain-of-Thought Prompting?